-About Bill Forsyth’s Gregory’s Girl and Local Hero
+About the films on the podcast: Bill Forsyth’s Gregory’s Girl and Local Hero

-A 2K restoration of Gregory’s Girl is available from Film Movement and will screen in New York October 4th – 10th.
+A 2K restoration of Gregory’s Girl is available from Film Movement on VOD and streaming.

 Local Hero (1983) has more of a plot, as American oil executive Mac (Peter Riegert) is sent to convince the inhabits of a small Scottish seaside village to sell their property rights so the company can build an oil refinery.
 While Mac has little difficulty convincing the town’s inhabitants, he begins to doubt what he’s doing… Watch the [cheesy 80s] trailer.